VirtualVidhya/content-website/content/c++/exercises/operators and expressions.md

 - then calculate a 18% GST (tax) on the total cost of the items and print that **GST Amount**
 - finally print the **Total Bill** amount, adding Total Cost & GST Amount

+(**NOTE:** Decide the data types of the variables needed in the program with proper logical consideration so that no data loss occur in the output.)

 **Expected Output:**

 ```cpp